Bagan Specialist Centre

 The landscaped courtyard may be the crown jewel of the complex, but greenery is a constant presence in and on the new hospital building.
 There are trees in the courtyard; leafy plants in planter boxes along the corridors, and creepers on the carpark block facade.
 The emphasis on landscaping is a welcoming change from the often no-frills and efficient architecture of hospitals, helping the Bagan Specialist Centre to present a friendlier front to the community.

 The architectural scheme is a balance between complying with medical flow and requirements, and tectonic expression and climatic response.
 Connection between the Ward, Clinical and Operating Theatre (OT) blocks is by shaded corridors along the central courtyard; they are shaded with awnings and garnished with planters and views of the trees.
-Ward blocks typically have ‘thick’ floor plans, resulting in squat proportions – this we mitigated by breaking down the façade into sun-shading fins and ledges, while service areas are represented in vertical strip windows to elongate the overall massing.
+Ward blocks typically have ‘thick’ floor plans, resulting in squat proportions – we mitigated this by breaking down the façade into sun-shading fins and ledges, while service areas are represented in vertical strip windows to elongate the overall massing.
 This architectural treatment resulted in bay-windows in some of the ward rooms, which serves as a day-bed for the patients’ carer.
 The roof of the Ward block is capped with a light steel roof to harvest rainwater for the ward toilets and provide heat and weather protection.

 The Front Clinical block is the ‘face’ of the hospital with its naturally ventilated main lobby and seminar rooms on the upper floors.
 It has views of the ‘tapak lapangan’ (field site), but unfortunately, it faces west.
 To address this, we slanted the west walls and inserted the windows in between them.
 This design allows natural light to diffuse into the clinics and waiting areas, further enhanced by flowering creepers on the building’s façade.